-- A. The world's best physical therapist or the world's best writer - B. A trucker who hauls produce or a trucker who hauls hazardous waste - C. A graduate of NTU (台大) or an equally intelligent & capable graduate of NTUST (天大地大...) - D. Someone who graduated from a state university with a 3.7 GPA or someone who graduated from the same university with a 2.4 GPA

-© 2018 Cengage Learning®.
-May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for usa se permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning management system for dassroom use
+- A. The world's best physical therapist or the world's best writer - B. A trucker who hauls produce or a trucker who hauls hazardous waste - C. A graduate of NTU (台大) or an equally intelligent & capable graduate of NTUST (天大地大...) - D. Someone who graduated from NTU (台大) with a 3.7 GPA or someone who graduated from the same university with a 2.4 GPA escanned, copied or duplicated, or posted to a publicly accessible website, in whole of a certain product or service or otherwise on a password-protected website or school-